Nowadays, there are many on social media that are “ending it with a hashtag.”

 Whether you’re a technology startup company trying to reach a bigger market or an agent who persuades property buyers on social media, your use of hashtags matter.

-It brings your business closer to the spotlight, to being noticed, to being liked, to being followed, to being retweeted, to being shared, to being subscribed to, and to getting leads.
+It brings your business closer to the spotlight, to being noticed, to being liked, to being followed, to being retweeted, to being shared, to being subscribed to, and to get leads.

 According to this study, using hashtags in Twitter can result to 50% increase in brand engagement and the highest interactions on Instagram involve posts with 11+ hashtags.

 Another study reveals that Instagram posts that have hashtags received over 70% more likes than those without hashtags.